 There is no set time period for how long it takes to repay a student loan because there are different types of loans with varying interest rates.
 In fact, there are a number of factors that play into how long it could take you to repay your loans.

 The amount of time it takes to pay back a student loan in full depends on the type of loan, the amount borrowed, the interest rate and the repayment plan the borrower selects, as well as the use of deferments and forbearances.
 Another factor is how much extra a borrower can pay each month.

 The average student loan takes 21 years to pay off but that doesn’t mean that it has to take you that long.
 If you want to get a better idea of what your monthly payment will look like then you can use our student loan calculator to figure out your monthly and total student loan payments.

 Student loans are either federal student loans or private student loans.
 Both loan types have different interest rates and repayment options.

 Repaying Federal Student Loans

-A federal student loan is a financial aid program backed by the US Government.
-There are several types of federal student loans, including both subsidized and unsubsidized loans.
+A federal student loan is student aid backed by the U.S. Department of Education.
+There are several types of federal student loans, including subsidized and unsubsidized loans.

-With a subsidized loan, the government pays interest on your behalf while your loans are in deferment, either an in-school deferment, economic hardship deferment, or unemployment deferment.
+The government pays interest on your behalf with a subsidized loan while your loans are in deferment, either an in-school deferment, economic hardship deferment or unemployment deferment.